Dominic Thiem beats Alexander Zverev in five sets at US Open for first Grand Slam title - KVIA

 A unique US Open ended with, fittingly, a final out of the ordinary.

-Dominic Thiem became the first player in the Open Era that began in 1968 to rally from two sets down and win a US Open final when he beat his friend, Alexander Zverev, 2-6 4-6 6-4 6-3 7-6 (6) in New York on Sunday.
+Dominic Thiem became the first player in the Open Era, which began in 1968, to rally from two sets down and win a US Open final when he beat his friend, Alexander Zverev, 2-6 4-6 6-4 6-3 7-6 (6) in New York on Sunday.

 It hadn’t been done altogether since 1949.

-Thiem somehow prevailed in the four-hour match despite appearing to suffer from leg cramps in the tiebreak.
+Thiem somehow prevailed in the four-hour classic despite appearing to suffer from leg cramps in the tiebreak.

+“We started to know each other back in 2014 and straight away started to develop a great friendship,” Thiem said during the trophy presentation.
+“We’ve made great things happen on the court and off the court.
+It’s amazing how far our journey brought us, to share this moment.
+I wish we could have two winners today.
+We both deserved it.”

 Zverev, incredibly, lost from two sets up after coming from two sets down to beat Pablo Carreno Busta in the semifinals.
-Further, he led by a break in the third but more devastatingly for him, couldn’t serve out the encounter at 5-3 in the fifth.
+Further, the German led by a break in the third but more devastatingly for him, couldn’t serve out the encounter at 5-3 in the fifth.

 A tournament marked by comebacks

-Perhaps Thiem’s rally wasn’t a surprise, since huge comebacks marked the tournament’s final three days.
-In Saturday’s women’s final, Naomi Osaka overcame a set and nearly 3-0 hole to top Victoria Azarenka.
+Perhaps Thiem’s comeback wasn’t entirely a surprise, since huge comebacks marked the tournament’s previous two days.
+After Zverev turned the tables on Friday, in Saturday’s women’s finale Naomi Osaka overcame a set and nearly 3-0 hole to top Victoria Azarenka.

 Roger Federer and Rafael Nadal both skipped the same major for the first time since 1999 and world No. 1 Novak Djokovic was defaulted in the fourth round for hitting a ball that inadvertently struck a line judge in the throat.

-But even more unusual than that this year was the US Open being held without fans due to the coronavirus pandemic but with a bubble in place.
+But even more unusual, yet understandable, than that this year was the US Open being held without fans due to the coronavirus pandemic but with a bubble in place.

 Thiem might have benefited from the absences of the legendary Big Three, but the 27-year-old has downed each of them at least four times.

-He also on paper had a tougher draw than Zverev, who didn’t face a top-25 foe before Sunday.

-Thiem will no doubt be asked by reporters if an Achilles injury he suffered in the semifinals against 2019 finalist Daniil Medvedev contributed to his nervy, lethargic start.
+Thiem will no doubt be asked by reporters if an Achilles injury he suffered in the semifinals against 2019 finalist Daniil Medvedev contributed to his nervy, lethargic start on Arthur Ashe Stadium.
 He wouldn’t be the type to say if it was, however.
+He simply might have felt the pressure of being the significant favorite given his better ranking and 7-2 record against Zverev.

-But the seventh-ranked Zverev — who struggled in his previous two matches as the significant favorite — cruised in the opening two sets in his first Grand Slam final.
+But the seventh-ranked Zverev — who struggled early in his previous two matches as the sizable favorite — cruised in the opening two sets in his first grand slam final.

-When the ATP came up with its NextGen slogan several years ago to promote its young stars, he was the head of the class.
+When the ATP produced its NextGen slogan several years ago to promote its young stars, he was the head of the class.

 A match with plenty of twists